bhisaac/5eFP/5eFP-SRD-V0.1.md

 5eFP frequently presents monster encounters filled with adversarial creatures the PCs must push through to finish mission objectives.
 While the game can comfortably filfill a combat or tactical wargame role, it is flexible enough to allow cleaver PCs to bypass combat entirely.
 Whenever the PCs resolve a monster encounter without defeating or forcibly subduing its creatures, award Coin as if they had defeated the encounter with combat.

 ## Monster Descriptions and Statistics
 Monsters are alphabetized by creature name.
 A creature section may contain up to four varieties of the same monster.
 Typical varities include minion, elite, and boss.
-Refer to the following table to determine the base statistics for each creature type.
+Refer to the table below to determine the base statistics for each creature type.

 **Armor Class (AC).** If the PCs take an action against the encounter resulting in a melee or ranged attack, they must hit an AC equal to this number to succeed.